Menu

 “Research to further primary and/or secondary stroke prevention.
 Proposals involving partnerships and improved access to evidence-based health care, including integrative health care, are encouraged.”

-To apply for the Nancy & Vic Allen Stroke Prevention Memorial Fund Grant:
+Find out more: Nancy & Vic Allen Stroke Prevention Memorial Fund

 For any queries please contact: